calliope-mini/production-test/README.md

 # production-test

-Procedure, Code and Scripts for testing boards
+Procedure, Code and Scripts for testing Calliope mini boards

+Current procedure requires a SEGGER JLink debug probe.
+You need to download the tools from the SEGGER website.